 - R/W (read/write)

-- This field is a check box that determines whether the variable can be modified during initialization, or not.
+- This field is a check box that determines whether the variable can be modified by the suite after initialization, or not.
 Parameter values should be set to read only, which is the default for new variables.

 - This drop down list provides a list of available data types.
 Choose the type of the variable here (typically, most likely a String- or Integer type is used)